juristr/juristr.github.com/content/blog/artifacts-for-failed-builds-in-gitlab.md

 Take for instance this e2e test configuration.
 It uses Protractor (a Selenium based e2e test runner), but note how I use the [Cypress](https://www.cypress.io/) Docker image because it has a handy setup of Node.js & Chrome configuration (or was it due to nostalgia of not being able to use Cypress for my e2e in this project :thinking:)

+Anyhow, you can add a `when` condition to the `artifacts:` section that allows you to specify either `on_success` (which is the default), `always` or `on_failure`.

+The last one is the one we would want to have of course.
+Here's an example

 ```
 e2e_tests:
   image: cypress/browsers:node12.18.0-chrome83-ff77